vhoanghac/Book-Notes/Why we work.md

 - It helps if you feel that you are part of a group, with fellow workers you respect.
 - And most important, it helps if **the work is aimed at a goal that is valuable and gives the work you do meaning and purpose.**

+### Turning a "Vicious Cycle" into a "Virtuous Cycle"

+The knee-jerk response to competitive pressure —cutting staff, speeding up workers, monitoring performance closely— makes the situation worse, by reducing the effectiveness (and the satisfaction) of the workforce.

+**aying attention to enhancing the character of work creates what we might call a virtuous cycle.**

+When people find engagement and meaning in the work they do, it makes them happy to go to work.
+When people are happy, they work better and they work smarter.

+> "When people are in states of positive emotion, they think expansively and creatively."
+> - Barbara Fredrickson, psychologist.